rhysco8/CV/README.md

 :closed_lock_with_key: Escape rooms.
 Nothing like solving puzzles under pressure as a team and we usually find time to fit one in when we're at an improv festival.

-:soccer: Big fan of football, in particular Tottenham Hotspur.
+:soccer: Tottenham Hotspur fan.
 It's the hope that kills you.